Skip to main contentSkip to search

 Ontario Autism Program Guidelines

-Official OAP documentation on interim funding amounts, eligible services, and provider rates for core clinical services (2024-2026).
+Official OAP documentation on interim funding amounts, eligible services, and Core Clinical Services allocation rules (2024-2026).
+It is the source for program limits, not private-provider prices.

 4